 Forested areas within the Project Area consist of both small, isolated patches and larger forest blocks that are contiguous with extensive forest tracts extending off-site.
 Isolated patches occurring within the Project Area are unlikely to support conditions consistent with interior forest, or communities of forest-obligate and forest interior species, whereas larger forest blocks promote connectivity to extensive forest habitat in the surrounding vicinity.
 In general, forest fragmentation is the process by which forest areas are divided into smaller, isolated patches of forest.
 Fragmentation can result from the creation of openings, farmland expansion, creation or widening of road corridors, or the establishment of developed areas.
 To the extent possible, connectivity of forested corridors with surrounding forest patches has been maintained.
-Forest clearing is expected to occur on 260.32 acres as a result of Project construction.
-The proposed Project layout and tree clearing will result in the conversion of 51.09 acres of interior forest into peripheral forest area, defined as forest within 300 feet of the forest edge, which is an increase of 8.8 percent from current conditions.
+Forest clearing is expected to occur on 260.32 159.61 acres as a result of Project construction.
+The proposed Project layout and tree clearing will result in the conversion of 51.09 72.44 acres of interior forest into peripheral forest area, defined as forest within 300 feet of the forest edge, which is an increase of 8.8 13 percent from current conditions.
 The additional peripheral forest will be created through the addition of access roads and solar arrays within existing forest patches.
 The creation of peripheral forest can result in edge effects which affect animal and plant populations or community structures that occur at the boundary of fragmented habitats.
-These effects are most evident in species that exhibit edgesensitivity.
+These effects are most evident in species that exhibit edge-sensitivity.
 Increasing the amount of peripheral forest in this landscape is not likely to result in additional edge effects.
 Physical barriers resulting from this action are minor and unlikely to alter existing avian communities or significantly change their behaviors.
 For more information on habitat fragmentation and edge effects caused by the Project, please refer to the subheading Impacts to Wildlife and Wildlife Habitat, within Section 22(f) of this Exhibit.

-The construction of the Project will also result in the temporary disturbance of approximately 0.82 acres of successional shrubland communities, 1.06 acres of successional old-field communities, and 11.11 acres of developed land communities.
+The construction of the Project will also result in the temporary disturbance of approximately 0.82 0.80 -acres of successional shrubland communities, and -1.06 - 1.17 acres of successional old-field communities, and 11.11 acres of developed land communities.
 Temporary impacts will occur from the initial clearing and disturbance of these cover types for purposes of construction access, the siting of Project Components, and the burying of underground collection lines.
 Once the Project becomes operational, these areas will return to their preexisting condition.
-Permanent loss due to the siting of Project Components will occur to approximately 0.02 acres of successional shrubland communities and 0.5 acres of developed land communities.
+There will be no permanent loss to successional shrubland communities or successional old fields due to the siting of Project Components (Table 22-3), will occur to approximately 0.02 acres of successional shrubland communities.